gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 * 250Kbits/s
 * 500Kbits/s

+DeviceNet cable typically consists of two shielded, twisted pairs.
+One pair has a larger wire diameter for carrying power, and the other pair with a smaller wire diameter is for the data.

 ## CAN Bus Repeaters

 **CAN bus repeaters are devices that allow you to extend the length of a CAN bus or make a fixed-length bus more resilient to external noise**.
 They do this by _regenerating_ (a.k.a. _buffering_) the CAN bus signal.
 They typically pass-through signals from one side to the other very quickly (a low _propagation delay_) and therefore are typically invisible to the other nodes on the CAN bus.